cpowell720/thenewsprint.co/_posts/2014-02-21-look-at-pricing-of-new-york-times-over-past-160-years.markdown

 ---
 layout: post
-title: "◎ A Look at the Pricing of the New York Times Over the Past 160 Years"
+title: "A Look at the Pricing of the New York Times Over the Past 160 Years"
 date: '2014-02-21 16:11:49'
 ---